samdish7/Prof_Dev/COMP3017/Notes/README.md

 HTML5 semantic elements communicate _meaning_.
 A __nav__ section is used with links or to parts within the page.

 A __header__ contains the stuff at the top of a section as well as a __footer__ contains the stuff at the bottom of the section.

+The __main__ tag is one of the newer tags introduced.
+ONLY 1 PER DOCUMENT!
+Also cannot be a descendent of an _article, footer, header, or nav_ element.

+__details & summary__ tags allow collapsible regions without _JavaScript_. __figure__ allows for a more condense version of the same thing you can make with a div.

+The __aside__ element is a tag that describes content that is not considered "primary" to the webpage.
+Such examples could be: _author's note, related content, ads_.

+# How to Position with CSS

+Positioning is key to a good webpage.
+Good positioning makes navigation easier, looks nicer, and is generally easier to maintain.

+__display__ lays out _me_ or the things _inside me_.
+Things that affect _me_:
+* block
+* inline
+* inline-block

+Things that affect my _children_:
+* flex
+* grid
+* table
+* list-item

+__inline__ qualities:
+- Flows along with the text around it.
+- No concept of width or height.
+- Ignores the box model.

+__<block>__ qualities:
+- Creates a clean break before and after.
+- Allows you to set the width and height.
+- Honors the box model.

+The _box model_ provides aesthetic space.
+This includes __margins__ & __padding__.

+There are many units of measurement:
+* Pixels __px__
+* Ems __em__
+* Percentages __%__
+* Viewport size __vh__ & __vw__

+__%__ & __px__ are best for _screen layout_. __ems__ are for _text_!

+## Centering

+### Horizontal Centering

+__text-align: center;__ only works on _inline_ elements and _NOT block_ elements.

+__margin: 0px auto;__ for block elements and _not_ inline, the auto means make it the same on both sides,

+### Vertical Centering

+__vertical-align: top;__ applies to the element _inside_.
+The one you want centered, not on the parent.
+It only works one a <p> if it is _dispaly:inline-block;_.

+The position style has discrete values:
+* static: Default value which makes the elements on the page flow nicely.
+Inline elements live _side-by-side_ as wide as the container allows, then they go down to the next line.
+* relative: Participates in the layout of the page as normal, but then is moved _relative_ to where it would have been.
+Positioned relative to its first positioned parent.
+* absolute: Takes it out of the document flow.
+Positions it _absolutely_ on the page.
+* fixed: Will be _fixed_ to a spot in the browser and __not__ the page.
+Ignores everything else on the page.

+# Page Layout Strategy

+Pages have differentsections which require some planning to lay them out nicely.

+Three good tips on how to achieve this goal are:
+1. Define sections
+2. Define sizes
+3. Get them to live side-by-side

+You can do this by preferably using _inline sections_, but you could also use _tables_ or _absolute positioning_, although these are discouraged.

+You'll want to have a hybrid of __inline__ and __block__ elements, such as the following:
+- floated divs
+- display: inline-block
+- flex boxes
+- grids

+A __floated__ element allows things below it to float up next to it- __IF THERE IS ROOM__.

+__clear__ allows for the last item to be dropped below the floated elements.

+__display: inline-block__ honors width like a block, and allows side-by-side like an inline.
+However, alignment and spacing are issues because they're vertically aligned at the bottom and there's a space between sections even with no margin. :(

+__flexbox__ lays out either across or down but not both.
+If there are too many items, you can wrap it down to the next line, and if you don't then you can decide how to allocate the extra space.

+__grid__ is basically a cleaner _table_.

+# Layouts with Flexbox

+# Layouts with Grid

+__grids__ allow us to lay out pages in grids and columns by assigning lines between them to create the cells.
+You can even combine the cells to create sections and assign items to the sections.

+_containers_ have _items_, containers have _lines_ that define the rows and columns, _cells_ are where the tracks intersect, cells can be combined into rectangular _areas_.

+A __container__ can be ANYTHING in your document.

+__fr__ is _free space_.
+This is better than __%__ because it takes into account grid gaps.

+__grids__ will ONLY and ALWAYS place it's direct children.
+Just like __flexbox__.

+We usually want to let heights be changed based on the content.
+Do this by specifying _auto_ for the height of the row.

+# How do I make this layout?

+There is more than one way to create your webpage, but you want to make sure it not only looks good, but is also well constructed.